codesoap/atto/cmd/atto-safesign/README.md

 The receive, representative and send subcommands will generate blocks and append them to FILE.
 The blocks will still be lacking their signature.
-The receive subcommand will create multiple blocks, if there are multiple pending sends that can be received.
+The receive subcommand will create multiple blocks, if there are multiple receivable blocks.
 The representative subcommand will create a block for changing the representative and the send subcommand will create a block for sending funds to an address.

 The sign subcommand expects a seed as the first line of standard input.
 It also expects manual confirmation before signing blocks, unless the